70% Of Cubas Population Has Power Back After Blackout - UrduPoint

 "It was about time.
 I've been sleeping badly for several days, without a fan," Magalis Manzano, an 81-year-old resident of Havana, told AFP.

-The lights went out across the Communist-run country on Friday after the collapse of the Antonio Guiteras plant, about 60 miles (100 kilometers) from Havana, which crippled the entire power grid.

-The situation was complicated by the passage of Oscar, which struck Cuba on Sunday as a Category 1 storm.
-At least six people have died as a result of the hurricane, according to President Miguel Diaz-Canel.
+The situation was complicated by the passage of Hurricane Oscar, which struck Cuba on Sunday as a Category 1 storm.

-Cuba is in the throes of its worst economic crisis since the breakup of key ally the Soviet Union in the early 1990s -- marked by soaring inflation and shortages of basic goods.

-The island's electricity is generated by eight aging coal-fired power plants, some of which have broken down or are under maintenance, as well as seven floating plants leased from Turkish companies and a raft of diesel-powered generators.
+At least seven people have died as a result of the hurricane, President Miguel Diaz-Canel said Tuesday, one more than

 Recent Stories